accessible-minecraft/easy-life/README.md

 ### Health n Hunger

 __Enabled__ by default.
 This feature/mod shows the current health and hunger/food level of the player.
 The Hotkey for this mod is __R__.
-Added narraotor plus support to this mod.
+Added accessibility plus support to this mod.

 <font size="5em"> **Demo:-** </font>